 This is done by boring small (penny sized) holes in the slab, and using specially designed equipment to inject a structural grade polymer into the void.
 After the void is filled, the expanding properties of the polyurethane foam allows for an accurate lift and leveling of the slab.
 Finally, the small holes are grouted and sealed, and the slab is completely restored.

-To have the PolyLevel® System used for your concrete lifting and leveling needs, contact your local dealer today!
+To have the PolyLevel® System used for your concrete lifting needs, contact your local concrete leveling contractor today!
 We offer free estimates for our services across the country.

 Concrete settlement is common and can cause significant problems, including trip hazards, pooling water, and cracks.
 There are two common causes of concrete settlement.